Updated 2/23/26

 TE Connectivity isn’t the type of company making daily headlines, but it’s deeply embedded in the fabric of modern life.
 From the sensors in electric vehicles to the connectors behind data networks and industrial equipment, TEL helps keep the modern world running.
 It’s a critical player in sectors that aren’t just growing—they’re evolving.
 And while it may not carry the flash of some tech giants, it brings something else to the table: consistency.

 Headquartered in Switzerland and with a global footprint, TE Connectivity has become a dependable force in the industrial tech landscape.
-It’s a company that thrives on innovation, but it does so quietly.
+It thrives on innovation, but does so quietly.
 That low-profile approach doesn’t mean low impact, though.
-For investors who care more about cash flow than catchy headlines, TEL can offer something meaningful.
+For investors who care more about cash flow than catchy headlines, TEL continues to offer something meaningful.

 This isn’t about explosive growth or hype-fueled runs.
 It’s about reliable operations, steady margins, and a management team that respects capital discipline.
 That’s exactly the kind of foundation long-term dividend investors like to see.